Uberspace/lab/source/guide_drupal.rst

 :manual:`DocumentRoot <web-documentroot>`.
 Instead, we install it next to that and then use a symbolic link to make it accessible to the web.

-.. warning:: Make sure ``html`` is empty before deleting it.
-If there are any files you want to keep in ``html``, you can also rename the folder instead of deleting it.

 .. code-block:: console

  [isabell@stardust isabell]$ rm -f html/nocontent.html; rmdir html